LostinTimeandspaceYT/DiceKracken/v1.1/README.md

-# Version 1.1
+# Version 0.2
-New and improved version of the CoC Dice Roller
+CoC dice roller rebranded to the Dice Kracken

 ## Updates
 - New keypad!
 This version uses the Pimoroni Keypad linked Here: https://shop.pimoroni.com/products/pico-rgb-keypad-base?variant=32369517166675

 - Added support for controlling the keypad with the kpc.py module
 - Support for reading characters sheets via JSON (example sheet provided !)
 - Menu support for skill roll selection

-### update 11/12/23
+### Update Nov/12/23

 - fixed a bug when attempting to find values inside a nested dictionary.
 Very useful when trying to find skill values